back icon

 Initial reports suggest that the Kangaroos are willing to take as many as three specialist spinners in the squad — with Glenn Maxwell being the fourth — and if that’s the case, there’s a high likelihood Rocchiccioli will waltz into the national set-up, being the highest wicket-taking spinner in the country — by a fair distance — since the start of 2022.

-While Rocchiccioli admits that the prospect of a Test call-up has undoubtedly crossed his mind, the 26-year-old believes that, now more than ever, it will be important for him to stay grounded and ensure that he proves that he is ‘worthy of being on that plane’ by starting the 2024/25 Shield season on a high note.
+While Rocchiccioli admits that the prospect of a Test call-up has undoubtedly crossed his mind, he believes that now more than ever, it will be important for him to stay grounded and ensure that he proves that he is ‘worthy of being on that plane’ by starting the 2024/25 Shield season on a high note.

 Western Australia are scheduled to play six Shield matches till December 9, after which the squad for the Sri Lanka tour will likely be announced.